vikramlearning/blazorbootstrap/nuget/README.md

 ﻿# BlazorBootstrap

-BlazorBootstrap is a component library built on top of Blazor and Bootstrap 5 CSS framework.
+Blazor.Bootstrap is a component library built on top of Blazor and Bootstrap 5 CSS framework.

 ## Table of contents